 In late 2015 I became interested in Sn3 gauge modelling.
 For years I had heard about Sn3 gauge (1/64th scale which is between HO and O gauge) and admired PBL’s beautiful locomotives which come fully weathered and made of brass with exquisite running capabilities.
 The downsides were the price of the locomotives and the limited building kits and detail parts available for Sn3.
 In the summer of 2015 I got serious about switching to Sn3 and was sold; within weeks I sold most of my On3 items.
 I purchased three Sn3 locomotives and met the owners of PBL (a great story that I’d be happy to share over the phone).
 I also started building a movable train layout in Sn3 along with building rolling stock and buildings.

-My entire third bedroom is now the home of my current Sn3 layout.
-I’m modeling the era of fearly 1940’s of the Denver Rio Grand Western railroad that operated in South West Colorado.
+My entire third bedroom plus part of the family room (the later was a gracious gift by my wife when Covid started) is now the home of my current Sn3 layout.
+I’m modeling the era of the early 1940’s of the Denver Rio Grand Western railroad that operated in Southwestern Colorado – same equipment as operated on the excursion railroads of Durango and Silverton and the Chama and Antonito.

 Clyde Kinzey Freight Company